top of page

 • Stepparent adoption

-The Massachusetts child support guidelines apply in cases involving paternity determinations or other disputes between unmarried parents just as much as they do in divorce cases.
 For additional information and dependable advice tailored to your unique circumstances, contact me at the Law Office of Annette Baker at (978) 922-2888.
 You can also email me and I will respond promptly.

 Learn How I Can Help You